 - For speaker requests, the audience must include at least 30 people.
 We may make exceptions in special situations, but in most cases, speaking to larger groups makes the best use of our resources.
 If your group is small, please consider collaborating with another organization to bring in a larger audience.

 - For events, at least 100 people must be in attendance.

 - In general, we are best able to accommodate events and presentations that are scheduled during normal business hours, Monday-Friday.
 Our weekend and evening availability is very limited and is reserved for large groups and events (100 or more people for a presentation; 500 or more people for an event).

 Due to staffing and other factors, we are not able to fill all requests.
-Our speakers bureau focuses on educating those individuals – usually professionals – who would be in a position to refer older adults and people with disabilities to our programs and services.
+Our outreach bureau focuses on educating those individuals – usually professionals – who would be in a position to refer older adults and people with disabilities to our programs and services.
 Because of the amount of requests we receive, we must consider things such as date/time/location of event, audience type and size, and staff availability.
 In general, we are not able to accommodate requests from senior groups, service coordinators, or health/wellness fairs.
 Additionally, we are rarely able to fill evening and weekend requests.